yingraym813/Cambridge_Coffee_Shop/README.md

 # Cambridge_Coffee_Shop
 This is a side project extracting Coffee Shops information from CSV and Shapefile using basic PostGreSQL and PostGIS.\
 \
 The Coffee Shops SQL.md file contains some basic PostGreSQL working with Cambridge_coffee_shops database and Cambridge Neighborhood information.
 I couldn't find the R file in which I wrote the pricing analysis part :slightly_frowning_face:.
-The thought process was basically to find if earnings & number of orders correlate with distance to MIT, Havard Square, or other popular site in Cambridge, MA.\
+The thought process was basically to find if earnings & number of orders correlate with distance to MIT, Havard Square, or other popular site in Cambridge, MA.
+The main purpose was to get familar with PostGIS, pdAdmin, pgsq, and spatial database.\
 \
 The SQL Bootcamp Project.md file contains some queries from the SQL Bootcamp.\
 \